lynnfaraday/aresmush.com/_root/tutorials/play/index.md

 layout: page
 ---

 These articles will help you learn how to play AresMUSH.
-If you're brand new to MUSHing, start with the Roleplay Guides below.
+If you're brand new to MUSHing, start with the [MUSH 101 Tutorial](/mush-101).

 {{>tutorial_warning}}